MobilePayDev/MobilePay-TransactionReporting-API/README.md

 #### Onboarding

-- Contact us at help@mobilepay.dk to request an invite to the Sandbox environment.
+- Contact us at developer@mobilepay.dk to request an invite to the Sandbox environment.
 - Once you have received the email invite, go to sandbox-developer.mobilepay.dk and log in with your credentials
 - Next you select your account > my Apps > Create new App to register a new application